Type F127 frigate: Preliminary expectations

 The design of the ship will be determined primarily by the weapon systems and missile launch systems and the extensive sensor technology.
-In terms of size and capabilities, the F127 will be based on the (FLT III).
+In terms of size and capabilities, the F127 will be comparable to the (FLT III).

 Dimensions

-In terms of dimensions, it will likely reach 10,000 tonnes.
+In terms of dimensions, it will likely reach over 12,000 tonnes.

 Systems

 The combat system is known in the German Navy as the FüWES-M (Standardisierung maritimer Führungs- und Waffeneinsatzsysteme).
 The budget to develop the system was approved in November 2025.
 A total of €250 million is budgeted, with a first phase of €90 million expected.
 This contract is expected to extend until 2029.
 The budget includes licenses, the training, and the integration of additional sensors.

-The combat management system will be a Canadian variant of the Aegis system, which is an ITAR-Free system..
+The combat management system will be a Canadian variant of the Aegis system, which is an ITAR-Free system.
 The agreement between the German and the Canadian government was signed the 14 November 2025.
 The variant will be the Lockheed Martin Canada's CMS 330 tactical interface, a derivative of the system used on the Canadian River-class destroyers.
 Hensoldt, after the acquisition of ESG is expected to perform the integration.